pedromedley/website/content/documentation/starting/plus.md

 **_DISCLAIMER: Insomnia Plus is still in early stages, and may not be 100% stable_**

 Welcome to the Insomnia Plus beta, and thank you for taking the time to help test it!
-Insomnia Plus is a paid add-on that enables powerful features like end-to-end encrypted sync, team collaboration, and more.
+Insomnia Plus is a paid add-on that enables end-to-end encrypted sync for individuals (team features coming soon).

 The beta period is **free** so give it try.
 And, since this is beta, I would appreciate it if you